andrew264/Assistant.Net/README.md

 ## Configuration

 The bot's behavior is controlled by the `Configuration/config.yaml` file.
-Here are the main sections you'"'"'ll need to set up:
+Here are the main sections you'll need to set up:

 * **client**: Contains essential Discord bot settings like the token, owner ID, command prefix, and the category for DM relay channels.
-* **mongo**: Your MongoDB connection details.
-You can use a full connection string or provide the username, password, and URL separately.
+* **database**: Your PostgreSQL connection string.
 * **lavalink**: Credentials for your Lavalink server, which is required for all music features.
 * **reddit**: API credentials for a Reddit application if you want to use the Reddit commands.
 You can also configure the subreddits for the meme and NSFW commands here.